Meet our training team and sustainability experts

 Head of Training and Advice

-Louise is our training manager working to develop Cynnal Cymru’s training offer, managing our dynamic training team to achieve the highest standards of professionalism, and leading on our continuous improvement culture.
-Dedicated to working with, and empowering the dynamic Cynnal Cymru training team, to research and develop our multifaceted training offer.
+Jason is our Head of Training and Advice responsible for developing Cynnal Cymru’s training offer, managing our training team to achieve the highest standards of professionalism, and leading on our continuous improvement culture.

 Tom Kirton